 Markha Valley in Ladakh had been beckoning to me for years and I had to oblige, and HOW!
 In the harsh winters, serendipity had worked its charm to bring me to the snow leopard territory into the Hemis High Altitude National Park.

-I would love to know your views on both of them.
+I would love to know your views.

 The road goes from Leh to Spituk & then to Zingchen, an hour’s drive from Leh, after that its pure wilderness.

 I had been warned by the locals that wild dogs had eaten up a woman just a week ago on the same trail.
 A good hearted samaritan agreed to accompany me till Rumbak which was a three hour trek from Zingchen.
 Huffing and puffing and marvelling at the incredible landscapes we were jolted when a wild yak was spotted in our path.
 Manoeuvring our way out of trouble walking through frozen waterfalls we reach the timeless buddhist village of Rumbak (4050m).
 It was bitterly cold even during the daytime due to the dense cloud cover.

 There are 8-9 houses in Rumbak and all of them are homestays.
 I was ushered into the first one, straight into the warm confines of the kitchen.
 All homes have a ‘Bukhari’ in Ladakh, burning wood for warmth and on top of it food and tea is made.
 Three cute kids peer at me sheepishly as cha-cha (butter tea) is served.
 They are the children of my homestay owners and are creating a ruckus running and jumping around.
 The schools are closed due to winter holidays.
 The women in Ladakh work hard, the men mostly tend to chores outside of home.
 Handheld prayer wheels are rotated and the sounds of ‘om mane padme hum’ reverberate around the valley.